 i-DNA formation in human cells is established by in vivo NMR.

-Mathematic models for thermal stability and acid-alkaline mid-transition are established based on multiple data analysis methods.
+Models for thermal stability and acid-alkaline mid-transition are established based on multiple data analysis methods.

 Abstract

-The i-motif is a four stranded DNA structure stemming from the interlocking of two equivalent parallel-stranded right-handed duplexes.
+The i-motif is a four-stranded DNA structure stemming from the interlocking of two equivalent parallel-stranded right-handed duplexes.
 Since its discovery in 1993, efforts have been made to understand i-DNA sequence requirements.
 Recent studies indicate that the i-motif is actually present within human cells; however, a systematic study on the effect of spacer / loop length and C-track length has been missing.
-In the present work, 236 sequences bearing four runs of 3-6 cytosines with different spacer lengths were tested under identical conditions. i-DNA stability was found to be nearly independent on total spacer length while stability significantly increased with C-tract length at both acid and neutral pH.
+In the present work, 236 sequences bearing four runs of 3-6 cytosines with different spacer lengths were tested under identical conditions. i-DNA stability was found to be nearly independent on total spacer length while stability significantly increased with C-tract length at both acidic and neutral pH.
 The length of central spacer played a special role on i-motif stability.
-This study provides a global picture on i-motif stability thanks to the unprecedented size of the data set; it revealed unexpected features and allowed to conclude that determinants of i-motif stability do not mirror those of G-quadruplexes that may be formed with the complementary G-rich strand.
+This study provides a global picture on i-motif stability thanks to the unprecedented size of the introduced data set; it revealed unexpected features and allowed to conclude that determinants of i-motif stability do not mirror those of G-quadruplexes that may be formed with the complementary G-rich strand.
 Our results illustrate the structural roles of loops and C-tracks on i-DNA stability, and should help to establish rules to predict the stability of i-motifs.

 Keywords